-43. Property Control/Disposition: Effective control and accountability must be maintained for all personal property.
-Sub-grantees must adequately safeguard all such property and must assure that it is used solely for authorized purposes.
-Sub-grantees should exercise caution in the use, maintenance, protection and preservation of such property.
+50. Property Control/Disposition: Effective control and accountability must be maintained for all personal property.
+Sub-recipients must adequately safeguard all such property and must assure that it is used solely for authorized purposes.
+Sub-recipients should exercise caution in the use, maintenance, protection and preservation of such property.

-44. Protected Critical Infrastructure Information (PCII): That Protected Critical Infrastructure Information (PCII) will be treated in a manner consistent with the Critical Infrastructure Information Act of 2002 (Public Law 107-296) (CII Act), which created a new framework, that enables State and local jurisdictions and members of the private sector to voluntarily submit sensitive information regarding critical infrastructure to DHS/FEMA.
+51. Protected Critical Infrastructure Information (PCII): That Protected Critical Infrastructure Information (PCII) will be treated in a manner consistent with the Critical Infrastructure Information Act of 2002 (Public Law 107-296) (CII Act), which created a new framework, that enables State and local jurisdictions and members of the private sector to voluntarily submit sensitive information regarding critical infrastructure to DHS/FEMA.
 The Act also provides statutory protection for voluntarily shared CII from public disclosure and civil litigation.
 If validated as PCII, these documents can only be shared with authorized users who agree to safeguard the information.
 PCII accreditation is a formal recognition that the covered government entity has the capacity and capability to receive and store PCII.
-DHS encourages all State Administering Agencies (SAAs) to pursue PCII accreditation to cover their State government and attending local government agencies.
-Accreditation activities include signing a memorandum of agreement (MOA) with DHS, appointing a PCII Officer, and implementing a self inspection program.
+DHS requires all State Administering Agencies (SAAs) to complete the PCII accreditation process.
+Accreditation activities include signing a memorandum of agreement (MOA) with DHS, appointing a PCII Officer, and implementing a self-inspection program.

-49. Reports: To provide quarterly status reports (as required by OKOHS), information and other documentation as may be required by OKOHS.
+55. Reports: To provide the required quarterly status reports and other information and documentation that may be requested by OKOHS.

 To cooperate with any assessments, national evaluation efforts, or information or data collection requests related to any activities within this project.

-50. Retention of Records: That any records relevant to the grant must be retained for at least three years following the termination date (which may be extended beyond the scheduled termination date) of the OKOHS/DHS/FEMA grant (OKOHS will provide the notice on the OKOHS web site under the grants section regarding the start date of this three year period).
-In accordance with the requirements set forth in the OMB administrative requirements circulars, all financial records, supporting documents, statistical records, and all other records pertinent to the award shall be retained by each organization for at least three years from the date of submission of the final expenditure report.
+57. Retention of Records: Any records relevant to the grant must be retained for at least three years following the termination date, which may be extended beyond the scheduled termination date, of the OKOHS/DHS/FEMA grant (OKOHS will provide the notice on the OKOHS web site under the grants section regarding the start date of this three year period).
+In accordance with the requirements set forth in the 2 C.F.R Part 200, all financial records, supporting documents, statistical records, and all other records pertinent to the award shall be retained by each organization for at least three years from the date of submission of the final expenditure report.
 In cases where litigation, a claim, or an audit is initiated prior to expiration of the three year period, records must be retained until completion of the action and resolution of issues or the end of the three year period, whichever is later.
 Retention is required for purposes of Federal examination and audit.
 Records may be retained in an electronic format.

-51. Sanctions: If a Sub-grantee materially fails to comply with the terms and conditions of an award, OKOHS or DHS/FEMA may take one or more of the following actions, as appropriate in the circumstances:
+59. Sanctions: If a Sub-recipient materially fails to comply with the terms and conditions of an award, OKOHS or DHS/FEMA may take one or more of the following actions, as appropriate in the circumstances:

-• Temporarily withhold cash payments pending correction of the deficiency by the Sub-grantee.
+• Temporarily withhold cash payments pending correction of the deficiency by the Sub-recipient.

-Prior to taking action, OKOHS will provide the Sub-grantee reasonable notice of intent to impose measures and will make efforts to resolve the problem informally.
+Prior to taking action, OKOHS will provide the Sub-recipient reasonable notice of intent to impose measures and will make efforts to resolve the problem informally.

 • Hiring of Public Safety Personnel

-54. USA Patriot Act of 2001(Agreement Article 5): All recipients must comply with the requirements of the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act (USA PATRIOT Act), which amends 18 U.S.C. §§ 175-175c.
+67. USA Patriot Act of 2001(Article XXXII): All recipients must comply with the requirements of the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act (USA PATRIOT Act), which amends 18 U.S.C. §§ 175-175c.
 Among other things, the USA PATRIOT Act prescribes criminal penalties for possession of any biological agent, toxin, or delivery system of a type or in a quantity that is not reasonably justified by a prophylactic, protective, bona fide research, or other peaceful purpose.

-55. Utilization of Minority Businesses: Sub-grantees are encouraged to utilize qualified minority firms where cost and performance of major contract work will not conflict with funding or time schedules.
+68. Utilization of Minority Businesses: Sub-recipients are encouraged to utilize qualified minority firms where cost and performance of major contract work will not conflict with funding or time schedules.

-56. Written Approval of Changes: Sub-grantee must notify OKOHS in writing of any events or changes requiring adjustment in the grant award.
+70. Written Approval of Changes: Sub-recipient must notify OKOHS in writing of any events or changes requiring adjustment in the grant award.
 Examples include but are not limited to: changes of address, project manager, project site, budget categories or scope.